Noël Perry

 Noël Perry continues to be endlessly fascinated by transportation.

-as born—1946, Summerville, New Jersey—he already had transportation rolling through his DNA.
+By the time he was born—1946, Summerville, New Jersey—he already had transportation rolling through his DNA.
 His father and grandfather both were Pennsylvania Railroad employees.
 His brother was a railman.
 His early memories also fueled his passion for transportation.
 Among the first:

 “We lived on the first floor of an old Victorian house in Flemington, New Jersey.
 Behind it was a roundhouse.
 In the evening, when the commuter engines would come back into the roundhouse, my mother would prop me up on the sink and we’d watch the trains go by.
 I was about two.
 I also remember waiting at the station in Lambertville, north of Trenton.
 My father was coming up from Philadelphia, and the train was pulled.
 By steam locomotive.
 And I remember riding behind steam on the Redding.”